 This website is an unofficial and non-commercial fansite for the Seventies' cop drama The Streets of San Francisco.
-This site was originally set up not long after the first set of official DVDs was released.
-Following a period of inactivity, it was officially re-launched on July 15, 2013, and the pages are still being added to the various categories.
+It was originally set up not long after the first set of official DVDs was released.
+Following a period of inactivity, this site was officially re-launched on July 15, 2013, and the pages are still being added to the various categories.

-Browse the site using the nav on the top - there are episodic summaries and screencaps, information on filming locations, video clips and a lot more to come.
+Browse the site using the navigation menu on the top - there are episodic summaries and screencaps, information on filming locations, promotional materials, video clips and a lot more to come.
 For the latest updates to the website, please check out the recent blog posts below.
 You may track all updates made to the website and news on the series by checking out the complete blog.

 Please feel free to get in touch in case of any questions, suggestions or just comments.

 I would like to wish you and your beloved ones a Happy New Year and simply the best for 2017.
 Hope you have had a great Christmas time and got lots of nice presents.
 I will take some time off for the holidays, so the next update is due in two weeks with screencaps, extended summary and filming locations for The Cat's Paw.